 Planning and Development Certificate

-For written development application information for a property, you can request a Planning and Development Certificate for a fee, in accordance with the Planning Act 2016.
+For written information, you can request a Planning and Development Certificate for a fee, in accordance with the Planning Act 2016.

-A Planning and Development Certificate does not include copies of development plans and it will not state whether or not the current use is lawful.
-A Standard and a Full Certificate will refer to building approvals issued after 30 March 1998.
+A Planning and Development Certificate does not include copies of development plans.
+It will not state whether or not the current use is lawful.
+A standard and a full certificate refers to building approvals issued after 30 March 1998.

 There are three types of planning and development certificates.
 Each provides a different level of information.
 Find out the relevant fees for each certificate.

-Limited certificates are generally for standard conveyancing matters, such as establishing which planning scheme the property is in.
-A Limited Certificate provides, specific to the premises:
+Limited certificates are generally for standard conveyancing matters.
+This includes establishing which planning scheme the property is in.
+A limited certificate provides, specific to the premises: